The DA Process

 If you don’t have any of these, you can use an online calculator.

-Zoning and Planning Controls
+Zoning and Planning Rules

 You must check the zoning of your property, and find out what types of development are allowed.
 It's important to know what development issues are considered before you spend time, effort and money preparing a development application.